Pliakas100/RadioAccordionVue/README.md

 # RadioAccordionVue

-This projet is a first contact with Storybook through Vue3 and Vite
+This project is a first contact with Storybook through Vue3 and Vite

 ## Project Setup